vjones2906/circuitPython/README.md

 ### Wiring
 ![temp_wiring](docs/tempwire.png)
 ### Reflection
 This assignment was difficult to figure out at first.
-When I was looking online for some example code I ended up finding a wrong version and basing my whole V1 off of it.
+Make sure to find compatable code if you look online becasuse when I was looking for some example code I ended up finding a wrong version and basing my whole V1 off of it.
 It had many extra value conversions that were meant to read the input correctly.
-All the Metro needs to read the values correctly is AnalogIn(board.pin) which saves a lot of code, but it lost me a lot of time.
+Make sure you know that all the Metro needs to read the values correctly is AnalogIn(board.pin) which saves a lot of code and time.
 I ended up having afton help me out with the finer details of the code.
-I learned how to use an array so I could print the things I wanted to say on the LCD easier.
+I figuresd out that you can use an array to print the things you want to say on the LCD easier.
+Make sure to adjust the contrast using the little screw on the back of the LCD backpack if you want to see the screen!
+Link to Afton's Github: https://github.com/Avanhoo/CircuitPython

 ## Rotary_Encoder